knight-lang/knight-lang/specs.md

 Some forms of undefined behaviour may be easier to check than others, depending on the implementation language.
 For example, most implementations should be able to detect a division-by-zero error (e.g. by an exception being thrown).
 However, it may be more impossible to detect standard out being closed (such as in brainf\*ck).
 Implementations are encouraged, but not required, to handle easily-checked undefined behaviour.

+> [!IMPORTANT]
-To reiterate, **if undefined behaviour is encountered at any point during the parsing or execution of a Knight program, the entire program is ill-defined, and implementations may do whatever they want.**
+> To reiterate, if undefined behaviour is encountered at any point during the parsing or execution of a Knight program, the entire program is ill-defined, and implementations may do whatever they want.

 # Syntax
 Knight is a Polish-Notation (PN) language: Instead of the traditional "infix notation" (e.g. `output(1 + 2 * 4)`), functions come _before_ their arguments (e.g. `OUTPUT + 1 * 2 4`).